-However, there are some good restaurants in El Centro and we look at six of the best restaurants in El Centro in this article that have good food.
+However, there are some good restaurants in El Centro and we look at eight of the best restaurants in El Centro in this article that have good food.

 In addition, we have more detailed reviews of each of these restaurants including the food and drink menus, which you can see by clicking on the heading for any restaurant.